KennyLawal/TerraformGitHub/README.md

 # Cloud formation
 To deploy a cloud formation template to AWS from Jenkins

-My first jenkins deployment from Github
+My first jenkins deployment from Github.